• Skip to content

 Where does oxytocin therapy come from?

-What is the idea behind oxytocin therapy?
+What is the idea behind oxytocin therapy for autistic people?

 What does oxytocin therapy involve?

-Does oxytocin therapy work?
+Does oxytocin therapy help autistic children?

 Research shows mixed results.
 Some research has shown that this therapy has positive effects on social behaviour and physiology, but negative effects have also been reported.
-Oxytocin is generally considered safe, but some serious side effects have been reported.
+Also, some studies have shown no difference between oxytocin and a placebo.

 More high-quality studies are needed to weigh up any positive effects against negative effects, side effects and long-term risks.